-The first three presidents didn't last long.
-You might say they all got whiplashed.
-I lasted for five years, and these were the hardest working years of my life.
+The first three presidents at the college didn't last long.
+You might say they all got crucified.
+I lasted only five years.
+It was hard work.
 It was a time of traumas.
-After five years, I just gave out trying to do so many different things.
+I just gave out trying to do so many different things.